How To Rehome A Dog With Bite History?

 You can also conduct interviews or home visits to get a better sense of the potential owner’s ability to provide a safe and appropriate environment for the dog.
 Finally, consider asking for references from their veterinarian or other animal care professionals to ensure that they have a history of responsible pet ownership.

-Read More: Do You Have To Report Dog Bites In Wisconsin?
+Read More: Do You Stitch Dog Bites?

 What should I do if I can’t find a suitable home for my dog?